New Hampshire DHHS just bought 100 kits for a FY2026 pilot

 Find the lead before the child does.

 Protect more children from lead in your jurisdiction at the lowest cost per child, and reach the high-risk neighborhoods you already know about but cannot afford to inspect door to door.
 The map shows where risk concentrates across every tract in your state, including the tracts where no public blood-lead data exists.
 The test confirms the actual hazard on the spot, before a child is exposed, for a fraction of the cost of an XRF visit or a confirmed-case workup.
-You move spending from reactive (roughly $2,000 per confirmed elevated case in case management, environmental investigation, and medical follow-up) to preventive (a screen that costs dollars).
+You move spending from reactive (the case management, environmental investigation, and medical follow-up a child who is already exposed requires) to preventive (a screen that costs dollars).
 The outcome you are buying is not a product.
 It is more hazards found per dollar, earlier in the timeline, in the places that need it most.

 What you are actually getting